 And finally my favorite Stephanie Pearl-McPhee book is Knitting Rules!: The Yarn Harlot’s Bag of Knitting Tricks.

 We have a dozen or more collections of poetry for children, and I occasionally add a new title.
-I want to add A Family of Poems: My Favorite Poetry for Children to our collection.
+Most recently I added A Family of Poems: My Favorite Poetry for Children to our collection.

 We have read several of the books in Tomie DePaola’s 26 Fairmount Avenue Series and I highly recommend them.
 Endearing stories of family life with a nice bit of humor, they make great read-alouds that will span a wide range of ages as far as interest goes.
 I also think they would make great first chapter books for young readers.
 I just ordered a few more of them to put under the tree this year.